How To Bench Press & What Muscles They Work

 Tip 2: Switch it up by slowing your lifts down to increase the time your muscles spend under tension.
 Changing up the tempo, such as taking three seconds on the lowering phase, pausing at the bottom of the movement and then one second to push the bar up can build your power.

 Tip 3: Try bench press variations to stay challenged and motivated while you work slightly different muscles.
 There are plenty of ways to spice up the traditional bench press, such as the paused bench press, close-grip, or spoto barbell bench press.
-Incline and dumbbell bench presses are also great if you’re looking for a way to add variation to your workouts.
+Incline and decline dumbbell bench presses are also great if you’re looking for a way to add variation to your workouts.

 Bench press variations